 Teaming during the summer months, this is a unique gay holiday destination that sizzles with unconcealed hedonism yet manages to stay classy thanks to its art galleries, international-style architecture, gourmet dining, and upmarket hotels.
 And all only 35 kilometers from bustline Barcelona!

 We wouldn’t go as far as to describe it as the Saint-Tropez of Spain, but to combine such culture and elegance in a city that in peak season is basically one big cruising area is rare.

-Sitges is beyond gay-friendly and no matter which season you visit in, you will be welcomed with accepting and open arms.
-To be honest, at times we struggled to spot any straight people and it aleast felt like the queers had taken complete control!
+Sitges is beyond gay-friendly, and no matter which season you visit in, you will be welcomed with accepting and open arms.
+At times, we struggled to spot any straight people, and it always felt like the queers had taken complete control!

-Gay Sitges Guide: The Essential Guide To Gay Travel In Sitges Spain 2019
+Gay Sitges Guide: The Essential Guide To LGBT Travel In Sitges Spain

 In this article we will cover...

 Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will want to check out the top things to see in Sitges during the day!

 We found our favorite memories were watching the sunset from a relaxing cocktail bar, dancing till dawn with our queer family, or laying on any of Sitges gay beaches – and honestly, that is the whole appeal here.
 There are a few museums and churches, but we would instead head to a drag show or work on our tan.